 - Grantor is the sole owner in fee simple of the real property (the "Protected Property") in Skagit County, Washington, described in Exhibit A, Legal Description, and shown on Exhibit B, Site Map/Plan, which exhibits are attached hereto and incorporated herein by this reference.
-In the event of a conflict between the Legal Description and the Site Map/Plan, the Legal Description shall control - 3.2 The Protected Property is part of a significant coastal ecosystem, Guemes Island, which is relatively intact and undeveloped.
-The Protected Property consists of approximately 36 acres and approximately 850 feet of marine shoreline.
-The Protected Property adjoins over 500 acres of conservation land protected by Grantee, The San Juan Preservation Trust, and the Washington State Department of Fish and Wildlife. - 3.3 The Protected Property is divided into two designated land use areas under this Conservation Easement, as shown on Exhibit B: (a) a Building Zone, of approximately six (6) acres, legally described in Exhibit C, Legal Description of Building Zone, attached hereto and incorporated herein by this reference; and (b) a Habitat Conservation Zone, of approximately thirty (30) acres, consisting of the remainder of the Protected Property.
-Exhibit D, Baseline Report, attached hereto and incorporated herein by this reference, provides a more complete characterization of the Protected Property.
+In the event of a conflict between the Legal Description and the Site Map/Plan; the Legal Description shall control. - 3.2 The Protected Property features approximately 400 feet of marine shoreline, over 11 acres of mature coastal forest and over nine acres of mixed wetland / prairie habitat.
+The property is immediately adjacent to, and viewable from, the Padilla Bay National Estuarine Research Reserve.
+The property is less than 500 feet from Bay View State Park. - 3.3 The Protected Property is known as "Wren Ridge" and has been managed by the Grantor primarily for ecological benefit.